Reading time: | 15 min |

 py uname.py

-Running on a Windows on Arm machine produces the output:
+Running on a Windows on Arm machine produces an output similar to:

 pip install Flask